Ekobius Ecovillage (Ecology Crossroads)

 Through cooperation, peace and the natural world we can realize our genuine purpose as the caretakers of the planet.
 Our community is dedicated to the using appropriate ecological technology, natural materials, harnessing the energy of nature, and benefiting from its gifts.
 Our focus as a group is on ecosystem services, their protection, development and sharing for ourselves and future generations to come.

-Come visit the Upper Amazon and Orinoco Mountains, on the Guiana Shield where it all began!
+Come live in the Upper Amazon and Orinoco Mountains, on the Guiana Shield where it all began!

-It took us several years to find the right property and have overcome the invisible sociopolitical factions that mysteriously exist trying to prevent our Indie-pendent Ideals.
-“Now our property is finally paid off and we can begin moving in” David Wright, Project Coordinator, Feb.
-15, 2016
+It took us several years to find the right property and have overcome the invisible socio political factions that mysteriously exist trying to prevent our Indie-pendent Ideals.
+“Now our property is finally paid off and we can begin moving in” David Wright, Project Coordinator.

-In May 2013 we entered into a contract to purchase property at the frontier edge where the Amazon Rainforest meets the Guiana Highlands, locally they call it Guayana, we used to call it the Amazon Highlands, since then we started using Ekobius to describe the special niche ecosystem and area where we live and are building a prototype model ecological village based on open-source ideals.
+In May 2013 we entered into a contract to purchase property at the frontier edge where the Amazon Rainforest meets the Guiana Highlands, locally they call it Guayana, we call it the Amazon Highlands.
+We started using Ekobius (Ecology-By-Us) to describe the special niche ecosystem and area where we live and are building a prototype model ecological village based on open-source ideals.
 This is deep ecology and nature at its best!

-As of March 03, 2014 we have begun formal development and began installing our own idealist eco-permaculture (ECO-PERMA-CULTURE) and sustainable intentional community!
+As of October 2018 we are beginning a reformation ecovillage, installing our own idealist eco-permaculture and sustainable intentional community!
 For the first time since we began planning and purchase in 2013, the property can now be occupied and has finally been prepared well-enough to accommodate visitors and begin the development of our modern example eco-community.

-We are 33 kilometers (20 miles) from the capital of the state of Amazonas in Puerto Ayacucho, which is in the Atures municipal district.
-Our ecovillage is located on an asphalt connector road with the capital, we are located between the communities of La Culebra and Gavilan at Kilometer 24 on Via Gavilan.
+We are 33 kilometers (20 miles) from the capital of the state of Amazonas, Puerto Ayacucho, which is in the Atures municipal district.
+Our ecovillage is located on an asphalt connector road with the capital, we are located between the local community of La Culebra and the indigenous community called Gavilan at Kilometer 24 on Via Gavilan.
 Public bus transit is available within 10 kilometers of our property.
-The front of our property has 800 m of road frontage and nearly 2 km of frontage on the Catañiapo river.
+The front of our property has 800 m of road frontage and nearly 2 km of frontage on the Catañiapo River.

-Our project is owned and operated by the Ekobius International Cooperative (a Venezuelan Cooperative) who are the member residents of our eco-village (ecovillage) development.
+Our project is owned and operated by the Ekobius International (an International Cooperative) who are the member residents of our eco-village (ecovillage) development.
 The property, its infrastructure, and its buildings are wholly owned and controlled by the cooperative under express indefinite permission with the Ministry of the Environment and the Ministry of Agriculture and Lands.

 Anyone can become a member of Ekobius by investing in the socio-productive cooperative, anyone can further become a resident of our intentional community (ecovillage) and work in the cooperative by joining the cooperative and visiting us with a backpack or a suitcase.